 [Peter Paul Media] — Bombings in Jakarta killed at least six people Friday at two of the most luxurious hotels in the Indonesian capital.
-Following is a look at recent terror attacks in the world’s fourth most populous country:
+Below is a look at recent terror attacks in the world’s fourth most populous country:

 Sep.
 13, 2000

 A car bomb explodes in the basement below the Jakarta Stock Exhange Building, killing 15 people.